How to forecast accruals

-A timing profile tells Fathom how quickly (or slowly) you are expecting to transfer a revenue or expense account into cash on the Balance Sheet.
-For example, usually a restaurant’s revenue is all collected immediately, when you pay with a credit card.
+For example, usually, a restaurant’s revenue is all collected immediately when you pay with a credit card.
 In this case, you would want to indicate that 100% of the revenue is collected to cash within the same month.

-💡Pro Tip: You can add prior months for prepayments or accruals by using the three dot/ more options/ ellipses menu to the right of the green ‘add a month’ plus sign.
+💡Pro Tip: When using a monthly timing profile, you can add prior months for prepayments or accruals by using the ‘Three dot’ icon to the right of the green ‘add a month’ plus sign.

 ❗Note: Fathom will warn you if the total amount is less than or more than 100 percent with a red warning.
 You cannot have an amount less than 100 percent.

 Example: A dental office may collect revenue as cash over a period of 2 months with 65% of the revenue received as cash within the same month and the remaining 35% received as cash in the next month.

 The ‘Monthly’ timing profile option would be chosen with the ‘Same Month’ set to collect 65% of the revenue recognised on the P&L that month and 35% of the revenue set to be collected in ‘Month 1’.

 Quarterly example: A business is paying $6,000 in rent before the start of every quarter.
 On the P&L, a 'Constant' value rule would be used to record a constant monthly amount of $2,000 for the ‘Rent’ account.

 The accompanying timing profile for that account would be a 'Quarterly' timing profile, with the payment timeline set for 100% of the rent for the quarter to be paid in the month before the quarter starts.